appKODE/build-publish-plugin/README.md

 # build-publish-plugin

-A configurable plugin to generate changelogs from tags and publish results into Firebase App Distribution and send changelog to Telegram or/and Slack (on your choice)
+A configurable plugin to generate changelogs from tags and publish results into Firebase App Distribution and send changelog to Telegram and/or Slack (as you choose).

-Plugin will create full set gradle tasks and preconfigure `versionName` and `versionCode` according to last tag.
+Plugin will create a full set of gradle tasks and pre-configure `versionName` and `versionCode` according to the last tag.
-Tags should be in format `v<minor_version>.<major_version>.<version_code>-<build_type>`, for example `v1.0.666-debug` or `v1.0.666-release` or something else
+Tags should be formatted as `v<minor_version>.<major_version>.<version_code>-<build_type>`, for example `v1.0.666-debug` or `v1.0.666-release`.

-There will be some different tasks for all build types and flavors.
+Several different tasks will be created for each build type and flavor.
 But the main ones are:
-1. processBuildPublish<build_type> (for example, processBuildPublishDebug) - prepare changelog between 2 last tags,
+1. `processBuildPublish<build_type>` (for example, `processBuildPublishDebug`) - prepare a changelog between 2 last tags,
-   send apk to Firebase App Distribution and send changelog into Slack and/or Telegram (if configured)
+   send apk to Firebase App Distribution and send a changelog to Slack and/or Telegram (if configured)
-2. sendChangelog<build_type> (for example, sendChangelogDebug) - just prepare changelog between 2 last tags
-   and send it into Slack and/or Telegram (if configured)
+2. `sendChangelog<build_type>` (for example, `sendChangelogDebug`) - just prepare a changelog between 2 last tags and send it to Slack and/or Telegram (if configured)

-## How apply
+## How to apply

 Using the plugins DSL:
 ```groovy